-What is your favourite object/species in the collection and why?
+What is your favourite species in the collection and why?

-Favorites with me change with each published paper.
+Favourites with me change with each published paper.
 Bear in mind that spiders are quite unimpressive in the wet state that I normally work on them.
-At present, the residuum is a new species of Marine spider that lives on reefs in North Queensland and only tastes air about 4 times a year when the tides drop below 0.3 metre and the offshore reef at Port Douglas becomes exposed.
-We named it after Bob Marley for his song “High Tide, Low Tide” and that gave it series media attention: Desis bobmarleyi.
-It was also named one of the 10 legendary marine species for 2019.
+At present, my favourite is a new species of marine spider that lives on reefs in North Queensland and only tastes air about 4 times a year when the tides drop below 0.3 metre and the offshore reef at Port Douglas becomes exposed.
+We named it Desis bobmarleyi after Bob Marley for his song “High Tide, Low Tide.”

-The tarantulas are exciting for a number of reasons not the least being their size and the challenges they present.
+Tarantulas are exciting for a number of reasons not the least being their size and the challenges they present.
 Adding to this challenge, the spiders differ in subtle differs of coiffure to which I seem blind.
 Thus, I need to have photographs of lots of the live spiders and match them to their morphology.
 The only way we can do this is using their shed skins which present a perfect replica of their living morphology.
 So the exciting aspect of the “collection” then are the live tarantulas.
-We can also test our understanding of the species by seizing one by the leg with forceps; she will twist and break off the leg giving us fresh DNA and it will immediately start regrowing inside the spider reach its original size after 3 moults (3 years).

 The applied importance of these spiders is that the venom is already under development for a more humane treatment of breast cancer; the venom molecules binds the cancer cells stopping them from dividing.
 Of course, like many of the spiders I am working on at present, their important role in conservation is especially significant as the animals are being taken in large numbers from the wild each year.
 Equally, the spiders themselves are capable of killing and partially eating cane toads without apparent poisoning.
 So the standouts in the pending collections (because unregistered, they are not part of the State Collection), are the living tarantulas.